 The AR-15 market is about as diverse as a redhead convention in Finland.
-Some might use a different bolt carrier here or a new handguard system there, but very few actually offer legitimate “improvements” over the basic design that Eugene Stoner came up with over 50 years ago.
-The PWS Mk 114, however, features one very legitimate improvement that puts their rifle ahead of the competition: the operating system.
+Some might use a different bolt carrier here or a new handguard system there, but very few actually offer legitimate “improvements” over the basic design that Eugene Stoner came up with more than 50 years ago.
+The PWS MK 114, however, features one very legitimate improvement that puts their rifle ahead of the competition: the operating system.

-There are an ever increasing number of AR-15 rifles on the market that use a gas piston system instead of the traditional gas expansion/direct impingement arrangement that Stoner designed, but almost all of them from Adams Arms to LWRC use a “short stroke” piston instead of a “long stroke” design.
-The short stroke method means the operating rod only acts on the bolt carrier for a short period of time and imparts all of the force on a small strike face at the top of the bolt carrier (where the gas key usually is).
+There are an ever increasing number of AR-15 rifles on the market that use a gas-piston system instead of the traditional gas-expansion/direct-impingement arrangement that Stoner designed, but almost all of them, from Adams Arms to LWRC, use a short-stroke piston instead of a long-stroke piston system.
+The piston guns’short-stroke method means the operating rod only acts on the bolt carrier for a short period of time and imparts all of the force on a small strike face at the top of the bolt carrier (where the gas key usually is).

 The problem is that the AR-15 was designed to have all the force in the bolt carrier centered, with the bolt acting like a gas piston itself and keeping all of the forces roughly in-line with the direction of travel.
 By having the force applied off center in this way, the bolt has a significant amount of “carrier tilt” where the back of the bolt carrier will constantly be rubbing against the bottom of the buffer tube.
 It’s not ideal, and over time it can lead to excessive wear on your gun.